FME Version

 Many organizations allow others to access their datasets through websites, portals, or custom applications.
 Webhook URLs can provide a simple solution for making these requests.

 In this step-by-step tutorial, we will demonstrate submitting jobs by Webhook URLs.
 The result is a URL that allows an application to request custom satellite imagery.
-This data can be requested by neighbourhood and results can be received in different ways.
+This data can be requested by neighborhood name, and results can be received in different ways.

 Part 1 prepares and uploads the workspace to FME Flow.
 Parts 2 and 3 present two scenarios that demonstrate the versatility of Webhook URLs and the FME Flow Transformation Services.
 We’ll first make the request from a browser and view the results in the same window using the Data Streaming service (Part 2).
 Then, we’ll make the request from Postman and have the results returned as a downloadable file using the Data Download service (Part 3).